whatwg/meta-theme-color/README.md

 task switcher.

-This feature has been developed in the past under multiple proprietary names, such as "mapplication-navbutton-color" for Internet Explorer and "apple-mobile-web-app-status-bar-style" for Mobile Safari.
+This feature has been developed in the past under multiple proprietary names, such as "msapplication-navbutton-color" for Internet Explorer and "apple-mobile-web-app-status-bar-style" for Mobile Safari.

 Authors MUST NOT use the proprietary variants of this meta extension.